arunraju359/Linux-Scripting/AGENDA.md

 &>> : Redirects both standard output and standard error, but appends on the top of the exiting content.
 ```

-Exit Status : Every command that you execute will return some status code the
+Exit Status : Every command that you execute will return some status code and based on that code we can decide whether the command is success /fai